-General Assembly with a preliminary damage assessment as soon as the assessment is available.

-- (c) Declaration of Emergency Area and Emergency Type.
-Upon receipt of a preliminary damage assessment, the Governor shall issue a declaration defining the emergency area and declaring the state of emergency to be one of the types defined in subsection (d) of this section.
-If the Governor declares the state of emergency to be a Type L emergency, then no preliminary damage assessment is required for that declaration and the declaration of type shall be made at the same time as the emergency is declared. - (d) Types of Emergency. - (1) Type I Disaster.
+- (a) Preliminary Damage Assessment.
+When a state of emergency is declared pursuant to G.S.
+166A-19.20, the Secretary shall provide the Governor and the General Assembly with a preliminary damage assessment as soon as the assessment is available. - (b) Declaration of Disaster.
+Upon receipt of a preliminary damage assessment, the Governor is authorized to issue a disaster declaration declaring the impact or anticipated impact of the emergency to constitute a disaster of one of the following types: - (1) Type I disaster.
 A Type I disaster may be declared by the Governor prior to, and independently of, any action taken by the Small Business Administration, the Federal Emergency Management Agency, or any other federal agency, if all of the following criteria are met: - a.
 A local state of emergency has been declared pursuant to G.S.
-166A-19.21 and a written copy of the declaration has been forwarded to the Governor. - b.
+166A-19.22 and a written copy of the declaration has been forwarded to the Governor. - b.
 The preliminary damage assessment meets or exceeds the criteria established for the Small Business Administration Disaster Loan Program pursuant to 13 C.F.R.
 Part 123 or meets or exceeds the State infrastructure criteria set out in G.S.
 166A-19.41(b)(2)a. - c.
-A major disaster declaration by the President of the United States pursuant to the Stafford Act has not been declared. - (2) Type II Disaster.
+A major disaster declaration by the President of the United States pursuant to the Stafford Act has not been declared. - (2) Type II disaster.
 A Type II disaster may be declared if the President of the United States has issued a major disaster declaration pursuant to the Stafford Act.
-The Governor may request federal disaster assistance under the Stafford Act without making a Type II disaster declaration. - (3) Type III Disaster.
+The Governor may request federal disaster assistance under the Stafford Act without making a Type II disaster declaration. - (3) Type III disaster.
 A Type III disaster may be declared if the President of the United States has issued a major disaster declaration under the Stafford Act and either of the following is true: - a.
 The preliminary damage assessment indicates that the extent of damage is reasonably expected to meet the threshold established for an increased federal share of disaster assistance under applicable federal law and regulations. - b.
-The preliminary damage assessment prompts the Governor to call a special session of the General Assembly to establish programs to meet the unmet needs of individuals or political subdivisions affected by the emergency. - (4) Type L Emergency.
-A Type L emergency may be declared if the Governor determines that an emergency exists in any part of North Carolina and further finds that local control of the emergency is insufficient to assure adequate protection for lives and property.
-Local control shall be deemed insufficient only if the Governor finds that at least one of the following is true: (i) needed control cannot be imposed locally because local authorities responsible for preservation of the public peace have not enacted appropriate ordinances or issued appropriate declarations as authorized by G.S.
-166A-19.31; (ii) local authorities have not taken implementing steps under such ordinances or declarations, if enacted or declared, for effectual control of the emergency that has arisen; (iii) the area in which the emergency exists has spread across local jurisdictional boundaries and the legal control measures of the jurisdictions are conflicting or uncoordinated to the extent that efforts to protect life and property are, or unquestionably will be, severely hampered; or (iv) the scale of the emergency is so great that it exceeds the capability of local authorities to cope with it.
+The preliminary damage assessment prompts the Governor to call a special session of the General Assembly to establish programs to meet the unmet needs of individuals, businesses, or political subdivisions affected by the emergency.